esposem/UALAC/README.md

 # UALAC
 Authors: Emanuele Giuseppe Esposito, Camillo Malnati, Riccardo Gabriele, Jacopo Fidacaro, Gianmarco Palazzi. <br> <br>
 Ualac is a simple Content Management System done with Node, Polymer and MongoDB.
-It allows an user to create articles for LAC (Lugano Arte and Cultura) webpages.
-Other than this purpose, this repo contains also the components we created that respect the ARIA guidelines for screen readers.<br> Live preview: https://nameless-coast-60325.herokuapp.com/ <br> <br>
+It allows an user to create articles for LAC (Lugano Arte and Cultura) webpages that are readable by screen readers.
+The user can decide what the reader will read (three different description of the text).
+Other than this purpose, this repo contains also components that respect the ARIA guidelines for screen readers.<br> Live preview: https://nameless-coast-60325.herokuapp.com/ <br> <br>
 ![](Resources/ualac.png)

-<b>how to run: </b>
+<b>How to run: </b>

 you need npm and bower installed.

 1. Run `npm install` and `bower install`

+2. Start mongoDB

-2. When it's done, you should have npm_components in `/` and bower_components in `/app`
+3. When it's done, you should have npm_components in `/` and bower_components in `/app`

-3. Run `npm start` or `DEBUG='ualac-server' nodemon ./bin/www` (if you have nodemon)
+4. Run `npm start` or if you have nodemon `DEBUG='ualac-server' nodemon ./bin/www`

 # Components

 We created these components and tested them using Mac VoiceOver.
-All the components are built in a way that a screen reader can move between the various components, descriptions and button in a very smooth and simple way.
+All the components are built in a way that a screen reader can move between the various components, descriptions and buttons in a very smooth and simple way.
 Using some keyboard combination, it is also possible to control the components.
-Every time the reader is on one of these components, the voice will say which key to press to get the desidered behavior.
+Every time the reader is on one of these elements, the voice will say which key to press to get the desidered behavior.

 <b> Image </b> <br>
 An image component that allows to add an image in the page, with the possibility to decide what to read in different descriptions.